oconnor663/jacko.io/posts/safety_and_soundness.md

 declared `unsafe` in its signature, so calling it outside of another `unsafe` function or `unsafe` block [is a compiler error](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=ad9e08dd2e82a7411549a959c3eecf6b).
-Since we can't call `foo2` in safe code, we don't usually ask whether `foo2` is sound or unsound; we just say that it's "unsafe".[^unsafe_and_sound] Dereferencing raw pointers like this isn't allowed in safe Rust, so deleting the `unsafe` keyword [is also a compiler
+Since we can't call `foo2` in safe code, we don't usually ask whether it's sound or unsound; we just say that it's "unsafe".[^unsafe_and_sound] Dereferencing raw pointers like this isn't allowed in safe Rust, so deleting the `unsafe` keyword [is also a compiler